 Telephone hours: Monday-Friday 9–12

-The Swedish Artists’ Association represents more than 3,400 professional visual artists, craftspeople and designers in Sweden.
-The Swedish Artists' Association is active locally and regionally, as well as nationally and internationally.
+The Artists' Association of Sweden represents more than 3,400 professional visual artists, crafts artists and designers in Sweden.
+The Artists' Association of Sweden is active locally and regionally, as well as nationally and internationally.
 We are engaged in negotiations and/or collaborations with institutions such as the Swedish Parliament and Government, authorities, institutions, universities and colleges, local authorities, the business community, and national and international cultural organisations.
 The organization publishes the magazine KONSTNÄREN.

 In addition to gaining access to a number of membership benefits you become part of the artists' professional organization and get a platform for your artistic work.
 You can also get involved in our local associations.
-As a member of The Swedish Artists' Association, you contribute to ameliorating the conditions of art practice and artists.
+As a member of the Artists' Association of Sweden, you contribute to ameliorating the conditions of art practice and artists.
 With an organized profession, we can advance our positions and strengthen the social and economic conditions of all artists working in Sweden.

 Agreement of Payment of Artists for Participation and Exhibition

 In 2009, the Swedish government adopted a new agreement for remuneration to artists to display their artworks.
 The MU agreement – a ‘participation and exhibition remuneration agreement’ – covers payment to artists to display artworks as a kind of ‘rent’.
 This is additional to other kinds of financial compensation for an exhibition, such as transport, installation, publication, etc. The agreement clarifies that all work the artist undertakes at exhibitions – before, during and after the show – is to be governed by a written contract and remunerated outside the framework of the exhibition fee.